centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ### Adding the product to wishlist through the Checkout API

-By default, each user has wishlist, but it's not stored in database, before we add the product to wishlist.
+By default, each user has a wishlist, but it's not stored in the database until a product is added to the wishlist.
-To create the wishlist, we need to add the item using the following API endpoint.
+To create the wishlist, use the following API endpoint:

 `POST <api-url>/customer/wishlists/0/items/<product-id>`